Environmental Health commonly deal with noise from:

 The diary sheets will be reviewed by a member of the Environmental Health team to determine what action, if any, can be taken.

 The Local Authority are still using the Noise App, however you will need to be given authorisation to use it, if the officer thinks it is necessary for you to submit recordings.
 You will be provided with an access code for the App.
 You can then decide whether you wish to use this and make submissions when you are being disturbed.
 These recordings would be listened to in conjunction with any information submitted on the diary sheets.

 You can use the form at the top of this page to register your complaint.

 Construction site noise

-Reasonable levels of noise are acceptable from a building site from 8am to 6pm Monday to Friday, and 8am to 1pm on Saturday.
+Reasonable levels of noise are acceptable from a building site between 8am to 6pm Monday to Friday, and 8am to 1pm on Saturday.
 There should be no noise from sites on Sundays or Public Holidays.
 Occasionally planning permission will allow slight variations on these times.

 When vehicle alarms sound they are most likely to be attended to by the owner within a reasonable length of time.
-Where they are unable to attand through holiday or being absent from the area, and the noise is causing a nuisance, we will consider taking action to silence the noise, and if necessary we will employ a locksmith to disable the alarm at the owner’s expense.
+Where they are unable to attend through holiday or being absent from the area, and the noise is causing a nuisance, we will consider taking action to silence the noise, and if necessary we will employ a locksmith to disable the alarm at the owner’s expense.